TezBaydu/Milestone-Project-3-Cooking/README.md

 #### DEBUG
 - Ensure within app.py change "debug=True" to "debug=False"

+### GitHub deployment
+- Not attempted for this site but referenced here in case required in future

 1. Log into GitHub and look for [https://github.com/TezBaydu/Milestone-Project-3-Cooking] or create an account.
 2. Click on settings and ensure repository name is selected to Milestone-Project-3-Cooking.